ritikbuilds/Ritikbuilds/README.md

 # Hello There!, I'm Ritik Prajapati! 👋

-I am a dedicated frontend web developer specializing in crafting dynamic, user-centric interfaces.
-With expertise in HTML, CSS, JavaScript, React.js, and a range of tools and frameworks including Tailwind CSS, SCSS, Redux for state management, and GSAP for advanced animations, I deliver innovative, scalable, and efficient web solutions.
-My strong problem-solving skills and collaborative approach ensure successful project execution.
+I am a dedicated frontend developer specializing in crafting dynamic, user-centric interfaces for both web and mobile platforms.
+With expertise in JavaScript, React.js, mobile development, and a range of tools and frameworks including Tailwind CSS, SCSS, Redux for state management, and GSAP for advanced animations, I deliver innovative, scalable, and efficient solutions.
+I am always eager to explore new technologies and push the boundaries of innovation in web and mobile development.

 ## 🔗 Links